 Verbs are the powerhouse of language, providing the action and energy that bring sentences to life.
 Understanding the various types of verbs is crucial for effective communication and nuanced writing.
-In this guide, we will delve into the different types of verbs and provide insights on how to identify them in sentences.
+In this guide, we’ll explore the main types of verbs and learn how to identify them in sentences.

 “The cat purred contentedly on the windowsill.”

-Linking verbs connect the subject of a sentence to a subject complement, typically describing a state of being or a condition.
-Common linking verbs include "am," "is," "are," "was," and "were."Examples:
+Linking verbs connect the subject to additional information (subject complement).
+They describe a state of being or condition.
+Common linking verbs include am, is, are, was, and were.

 “The flowers smell fragrant in the garden.”

-Helping verbs, also known as auxiliary verbs, assist the main verb in a sentence.
-They contribute to the grammatical structure and convey nuances such as tense, mood, or voice.Examples:
+Helping verbs, also known as auxiliary verbs, work with the main verb to show tense, voice, or mood.

 “She is writing a novel.”